OK, so if you’re over the age of 30 or, say, 35, it’s probably impossible for someone to say the word “dingo” without you immediately thinking…

 Or perhaps that’s just our demented minds at work here at IndulgYourPet.

-There is a great Seinfeld episode where Elaine simply can’t stop saying it which we would highly recommend you checking out on YouTube if you are a fan of such things like we are.
+Either way, there is a great Seinfeld episode where Elaine can’t stop saying it, which we would highly recommend you check out on YouTube if you are a fan of such things as we are.

-Is a horrible thing to have happen to family and is sure to give “any” particular dog breed a horrible reputation!
-This is why in this article we wanted to take a moment and discuss exactly what a “Dingo” is and talk about whether or not they would make an appropriate “pet” for anyone.
+The “line” used in the Seinfeld episode is about a movie based on a true story where an Australian family has their newborn baby “stolen” from them by a wild Dingo while on a camping trip.
+As you can imagine, this is horrible to have happened to a family and will surely give “any” particular dog breed an appalling reputation!
+This is why, in this article, we wanted to take a moment and discuss exactly what a “Dingo” is and talk about whether or not they would make an appropriate “pet” for anyone.

 So, without further ado, let’s dive right in.

 Height: 20 to 24 inches tall